 Cardiothoracic, in general terms, refers to the chest.
-In the medical field, a cardiothoracic surgeon operates surgical treatments in the chest, involving organs such as the heart, lungs and the oesophagus.
+In the medical field, a cardiothoracic surgeon carries out surgical treatments in the chest, involving organs such as the heart, lungs and the oesophagus.
 They may also treat cancer, injuries and obtain biopsies from the thorax.
-Highly specialised cardiothoracic surgeons may even perform organ transplants.

 Cardiothoracic surgery can be divided into three principle subspecialties: cardiac, thoracic and congenital.